- Education and Science

 The history lessons taught to children in school are, in part by necessity, simplified and sanitized.
 They minimize or ignore some of the less flattering incidents.
 The story tends to be drawn in black and white, without nuance.
 Every historical figure is either hero or villain, often resembling myth more than reality.
 It's sad, because not only is the whole messy, complicated story more instructive, it's more interesting.
 But perhaps this would not build the kind of blind national pride that may be considered desirable in a citizen.

-Those Who Tell the Stories Hold the Power - Plato
+Those Who Tell the Stories Rule the World— Plato

 The intentional distortion of history can easily be used to influence public sentiment, to demonize an enemy, or mobilize support for military action.
 We consider ourselves fortunate here in the US that our ideal, and the law of the land, is free speech and freedom of the press.